nielsbasjes/yauaa/README.md

 If you need multiple instances of the UserAgentAnalyzer then you MUST create a new Builder instance for each of those.

 Note that not all fields are available after every parse.
 So be prepared to receive a 'null' if you extract a specific name.

+I recommend you leave the cache to a size that is roughly the unique number of useragents your site finds in a limited timespan.
+Something like 15/30/60 minutes usually gives you a fine cache size.
+On a very busy website I see ~50K-60K distinct useragents per day and ~10K per hour.
+So in my opinion a cache size of 5K-10K elements is a good choice.

 **IMPORTANT: This library is single threaded !**
 Because the code is not reentrant the main method has been synchronized on the instance.